Semi-parametric inference based on adaptively collected data: Main results

 In addition to the above four assumptions, we make the additional assumptions on our generalized linear model. \begin{itemize} \item There exist constants $M_\TargetPar$ and $D_x > 0$ such that $\sup_{\TargetPar \in \TargetSpace} \|\TargetPar\|_2 \leq M_\TargetPar$, $\|\iRegressor\|_2 \leq D_x$, and $\TrueFunPar$ satisfies $\|\TrueFunPar(\iNuisance)\|_\infty\leq M_\FunPar$ for some $M_\FunPar > 0$. \item The conditional variance $\GlmVar(x)$ is three-times differentiable, $\GlmVar(x), \GlmVarDeri(x)$ are $L_\eps,L_{\eps'}$-Lipschitz respectively for $|x|\leq M_\FunPar + D_\Regressor M_\TargetPar$, and there exist some $M_\eps,m_\eps>0$ such that $M_\eps\geq \GlmVar(x)\geq m_\eps$ for $|x|\leq M_\FunPar + D_\Regressor M_\TargetPar$.
 Furthermore, we assume that the zero mean noise $\iNoise$ is sub-Gaussian with parameter $\subgauss$ conditioned $\iRegressor, \iNuisance, \iHistory$. \item The inverse link function $g$ is three-times differentiable, monotone and the functions $g, g', g^{''}$ are $L_g, L_{g'}, L_{g^{''}}$-Lipschitz continuous, respectively.
 Moreover, \\ \mbox{$\inf_{|x|\leq M_\FunPar + D_\Regressor M_\TargetPar}|g'(x)|\geq l_{g}$} for some $l_g > 0$. \end{itemize}

 Assumption~\ref{assn-glm-prob} is slightly stronger than Assumption~\ref{assn-lin-selection-prob} in the sense that we need to replace $t$ by $t - \delta$ for some small constant $\delta$ and restrict $t\in[0,1/4]$.
 Assumption~\ref{assn-glm-nuisance-est} is made on the performance of the pilot estimators.
-The reason we assume $\EstTargetPar - \TrueTargetPar=\liloh_p(\Numobs^{-1/4})$ is to ensure second order terms in the Taylor expansion of the score function vanish.
+The reason we assume $\EstTargetPar - \TrueTargetPar, \sup|\EstFunPar(\dummyRV) - \TrueFunPar(\dummyRV)|=\liloh_p(\Numobs^{-1/4})$ is to ensure second-order terms in the Taylor expansion of the inverse link $g$ vanish.
+Assumption~\ref{assn-lin-nuisance-est} only requires the nuisance estimator to be consistent.
+Since the first-order Taylor approximation of $g$ is exact in the linear case, no assumptions on convergence speed are needed to eliminate the approximation error terms in Taylor expansion.

 The conditions~\ref{assn-glm-identifiability} and~\ref{assn-glm-minimum-eig} ensure that the expectation of score function is sufficiently away from zero when $\TargetPar$ is away from $\TrueTargetPar$.
 In the simple scenario where $g(\state) = \state$, Assumption~\ref{assn-glm-identifiability} and~\ref{assn-glm-minimum-eig} are implied by the rest assumptions.
-Also, it can be shown that Assumption~\ref{assn-glm-minimum-eig} holds in logistic regression (see~\Cref{sec:logistic-regression} for detailed derivations).
+Also, it can be shown that in logistic regression Assumption~\ref{assn-glm-minimum-eig} holds, and Assumption~\ref{assn-glm-identifiability} holds when $\TargetDim=1$ (see Appendix~\ref{sec:logistic-regression} for detailed derivations).
 However, due to the adaptive nature of the collected data, it is in general hard to verify these two assumptions.
 To address this issue, in practice, we suggest verifying them with all $\CondMean$ replaced by $\EmpMean$ instead.
 Since the empirical mean concentrates around the conditional expectation, the empirical version of Assumption~\ref{assn-glm-identifiability} and~\ref{assn-glm-minimum-eig} hold with high probability when the assumptions themselves are true.
 Therefore, we may use the empirical version as a surrogate for the original assumptions.

 Finally, in Section~\ref{sec:standard-glm-assumption} we enlist some standard assumptions on the GLM.
 The first condition assumes boundedness condition in the regressors, the parameter space, and the true nonlinear function.
 The second and third condition respectively puts some smoothness condition on the conditional variance functional~$\GlmVar(\cdot)$ and the link function~\linkFun.